How can we return to and live in the USA?

 - Assistant homeschooling teacher

-The O-1 visa process
+The O1 visa process is lengthy and complicated.

 The basic flow of how it all came together.